 Wegovy for the maintenance treatment of Obesity in non-diabetic individuals:

-The STEP-4 trial evaluated whether maintenance treatment with Wegovy in non-diabetic individuals can result in a sustained weight loss or not.
+The STEP-4 trial evaluated whether maintenance treatment with Wegovy in non-diabetic individuals can result in sustained weight loss or not.

-Patients who were treated with Semaglutide (Wegovy) had a sustained weight loss compared to weight gain in the placebo-treated individuals.
+Patients who were treated with Semaglutide (Wegovy) had sustained weight loss compared to weight gain in the placebo-treated individuals.

-Sleeve gastrectomy (SG), also called partial gastrectomy, is a surgical procedure in which part of the stomach is cut.
+Gastric sleeve (Sleeve gastrectomy), also called partial gastrectomy, is a surgical procedure in which part of the stomach is cut.
 This is primarily done by removing the greater curvature of the stomach to make it tubular.

 The greater curvature makes most of the stomach.
 When the greater curvature is removed, almost half of the stomach is removed reducing the capacity of the stomach to 150 ml or less.